 Inform your guests if a reply is needed.
-Let them know when is the deadline for the feedback.
-Thus, allow people to give their feedback via phone or email, or, if it’s a formal event, provide a self-addressed, stamped response card.
+Let them know when the deadline is for the feedback.
+Thus, allow people to give their input via phone or email, or, if it’s a formal event, provide a self-addressed, stamped response card.
 Be specific in reminding whether guests may be permitted to bring a friend or family member with them.
 Moreover, careful in noting what dress code is allowed like business casual or formal.
-Don't forget to include details so guests will be prepared and do not hang up the phone lines searching for details.
+Don't forget to include details so guests will be prepared and do not hang up the phone lines searching for more information.

 5. Proofread Your Invitation

 Double-check your event invitation to ensure that everything is correct.
-Omit information that you think is unnecessary, avoid giving an invitation with typographical errors or worse, misinforming guests.
-Thus, estimate enough time to have your invitations written, styled, printed, addressed and mailed.
-Your guests should receive their invitations at least two weeks before the event.
+Omit information that you think is unnecessary, avoid giving a call with typographical errors or, worse, misinforming guests.
+Thus, estimate enough time to have your invitations written, styled, printed, addressed, and mailed.
+Your guests should receive their letters at least two weeks before the event.
 Forgetting things at the last minute may result in poor attendance.